Seven Years' War: North America

 He had positioned his army between Montcalm's forces an hour's march to the east and Louis Antoine de Bougainville's regiments to the west, which could be mobilised within 3 hours.
 Instead of waiting for a coordinated attack with Bougainville, Montcalm attacked immediately.
 When his 3,500 troops advanced, their lines became scattered in a disorderly formation.
 Many French soldiers fired before they were within range of striking the British.
 Wolfe organised his troops in two lines stretching 1 mile across the Plains of Abraham.
 They were ordered to load their Brown Bess muskets with two bullets to obtain maximum power and hold their fire until the French soldiers came within 40 paces of the British ranks.
-When Montcalm's army was within range of the British, their volley was powerful and nearly all bullets hit their targets, devastating the French ranks.
+Once the British had Montcalm's army in firing range, their volley was powerful and nearly all bullets hit their targets, devastating the French ranks.
 The French fled the Plains of Abraham in a state of utter confusion while they were pursued by members of the Scottish Fraser regiment and other British forces.
 Despite being cut down by musket fire from the Canadians and their indigenous allies, the British vastly outnumbered these opponents and won the Battle of the Plains of Abraham.
 General Wolfe was mortally wounded in the chest early in the battle so the command fell to James Murray, who would become the lieutenant governor of Quebec after the war.
 The Marquis de Montcalm was also severely wounded later in the battle and died the following day.
-The French abandoned the city and French Canadians led by the Chevalier de Levis staged a counteroffensive on the Plains of Abraham in the spring of 1760, with initial success at the Battle of Sainte-Foy.
+The French abandoned the city and French Canadians led by the Chevalier de Lévis staged a counteroffensive on the Plains of Abraham in the spring of 1760, with initial success at the Battle of Sainte-Foy.
 During the subsequent siege of Quebec, however, Lévis was unable to retake the city, largely because of British naval superiority following the Battle of Neuville and the Battle of Restigouche, which allowed the British to be resupplied but not the French.
 The French forces retreated to Montreal in the summer of 1760, and after a two-month campaign by overwhelming British forces, they surrendered on 8 September, essentially ending the French Empire in North America.
 As the Seven Years War was not yet over in Europe, the British put all of New France under a military regime while awaiting the results.
 This regime would last from 1760 to 1763.

 Seeing French and Indian defeat, in 1760, the Six Nations of the Iroquois Confederacy resigned from the war and negotiated the Treaty of Kahnawake with the British.
 Among its conditions was their unrestricted travel between Canada and New York, as the nations had extensive trade between Montreal and Albany as well as populations living throughout the area.